fbpx

 guitar scales, guitar music theory, how to use guitar scales

-Why should you learn scales and what on earth are scales used for?
+Why should you learn guitar scales and what on earth are scales used for?

 One of the first things I did when I started playing guitar was to buy a scale book, but it was mostly useless for a variety of reasons I’m about to reveal to you.